eriksank/bashOfGaps/README.md

 ## Current state of the project

-Most functions have been implemented already, except for `clone`, `remove`(key) and `delete`.
+Most functions have been implemented already, except for `clone`, `remove`(key) and `delete` (object).

-The real purpose is to use it to parse json files and process them in bash.
+The purpose is to use it to parse json files and be able to process them in bash.

 ## Existing file structure